Trump team turns over written answers to Mueller’s questions

 Mueller left open the possibility that he would follow up with additional questions on obstruction, though Trump’s lawyers - who had long resisted any face-to-face interview - have been especially adamant that the Constitution shields him from having to answer any questions about actions he took as president.

-Trump attorney Jay Sekulow offered no details on the current Q&A;, saying merely that “the written questions submitted by the special counsel’s office … dealt with issues regarding the Russia-related topics of the inquiry.
+Trump attorney Jay Sekulow offered no details on the current Q&A, saying merely that “the written questions submitted by the special counsel’s office … dealt with issues regarding the Russia-related topics of the inquiry.
 The president responded in writing.”
 He said the legal team would not release copies of the questions and answers or discuss any correspondence it has had with the special counsel’s office.

 Another of Trump’s lawyers, Rudy Giuliani, said the lawyers continue to believe that “much of what has been asked raised serious constitutional issues and was beyond the scope of a legitimate inquiry.”
 He said Mueller’s office had received “unprecedented cooperation from the White House,” including about 1.4 million pages of materials.